paycoreio/docs/docs/connectors/paydoo/index.md

 * User ID
 * User password

+Select Test or Live mode according to the type of account to connect with PayDoo.

-Choose Test Mode for test connection with PayDoo.
-Choose 'Save OCT Token' option if you plan to use Original Credit Transaction flow for card payments.
+Toggle the 'Save OCT Token' option if you plan to use Original Credit Transaction flow for payouts.
+Also, toggle 'Save Instant token' for instant payments use.

+Choose API type connected with your account.

 Choose Currencies and Features.
-You can set these parameters according to available currencies and features for your PayDoo account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your PayDoo account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.

 !!! success
     You have connected **PayDoo** H2H merchant account!